 Yes, we are confused with regard to predestination, divine choice and foreknowledge.
 It is very convenient for Christians and Jews that God does and did everything and to inject any human effort insults God.
 Many hold to the idea that works negate God’s grace.
-No doubt, God, in Jesus’ words, has provided “the way the truth and the life” (Jn.14: 6); but, He also insisted that the choice is ours to accept to be elected in Christ.
-The election is in and because of Christ and not in anyone single human being (Eph.1: 3-14).
+No doubt, God, in Jesus’ Words, has provided “the way the truth and the life” (John 14:6); however, God also insisted that the choice is ours to accept to be elected in Christ.
+The election is in and because of Christ and not in anyone single human being (Ephesians 1:3-14).

 What was Paul saying to the Ephesian Christians that also applies to us?

-We must choose to be in Christ in order to be chosen, elected or predestined.
+In order to be chosen, elected and predestine, we must choose to be in Christ.
 We must will to be in Christ, if we want to be part of God’s plan.
-Man bears the image of God and is therefore capable of deciding between good and evil (Gen.3: 22).
-Prior to Adam’s disobedience, man may have been like a robot; but after that fatal act, man is in the “choice-business.”
-Man must do what God in Christ prescribes in order to qualify for being chosen or elected in Christ (Mt.7: 21).
+Man bears the image of God and is therefore capable of deciding between good and evil (Genesis 3:22).
+Prior to Adam’s disobedience, man may have been like a robot, but after that fatal act, man is in the “choice-business.”
+Man must do what God in Christ prescribes in order to qualify for being chosen and elected in Christ (Matthew 7:21).
 It is what God wants man to do that shall qualify us.
-God’s purpose precedes the election of man (Eph.2: 10).
+God’s purpose precedes the election of man (Ephesians 2:10).